 Ready to start your spring garden?
 Working in the garden can be an exhilarating, stress-relieving experience, and a great way to get more physical activity.
 Studies have also shown that gardeners tend to eat more fruits and vegetables than non-gardeners.
 If you want to start your own garden or improve your gardening skills, SFC has classes to help!
 The Citizen Gardener course empowers individuals to grow their own food and inspires them to share this knowledge with others.
 Participants gain essential knowledge for growing food in Central Texas, including the basics of constructing raised beds, composting, and rainwater collection.
-Click here for a schedule of upcoming Citizen Gardener classes for the spring and read on to share Tony & Susan’s journey from locavores to home gardeners.
+Click here for a schedule of upcoming classes, and read on to share Tony & Susan’s journey from locavores to home gardeners.

 Tell us about your gardening experience before coming to SFC.

 When we moved to Austin a few years ago, we decided that we wanted to know how to grow our own foods.
 We bought planting soils, planting pots, seeds, and transplants.
 This started our experience with home gardening, growing out of large pots on our apartment balcony.
 We did very well with tomatoes, green onions, spinach, kales, and some lettuces.

 What brought you to Sustainable Food Center?